 Take what you like from the artists around you, and use it to refine YOUR story.
 I promise someone will always do something better than you.
-They are your teachers.
+Just look at them as your teachers.

 You’re going to.
 That’s half the fun/torture.
 Supplies can be really fricken expensive.
 I used to be terrified of ‘wasting’ the beautiful nectar of the paint gods when I was super poor and wasn’t making sales.

 But I have tips!
 If money is the concern, start with budget materials.
 You don’t HAVE to buy the expensive stuff to be an artist.
-Get cheap canvases and student grade acrylics.
+Get cheap canvases and student-grade acrylics.
 Practice with the crappy stuff until your craft becomes second nature.
-Then upgrade to the good stuff.
+Then upgrade to the medium-good stuff and then to the really good stuff.
 I guarantee you will have a better appreciation for the quality after learning with budget materials.

 Cheap supplies don’t make you any less of a creator.
 They make you fiscally responsible and help take away the fear of screwing up.
 You have to be ready and willing to fail.

 It’s normal to want to give up on something that is difficult.
 Art is hard.
-To an outsider, the life of an artist might look like it’s stress free fun times forever.
+To an outsider, the life of an artist might look like it’s stress-free fun times forever.
 In reality, making art feels like work.
-Truthfully, I’m miserable at least 25% of my time creating as a full time artist.
+Truthfully, I’m kind of miserable at least 25% of my time creating as a full-time artist.

 You can try to quit art—but you’ll be back for more.
 I’ve found that art is an addiction.
 I’ve tried to leave it in my past before and it just crept back into my life.
 It starts slow.
 “Oh, this pen is nice.
 Maybe I’ll just doodle a bit…” And then BAM!
-I’m back on Dick Blick with a $100 cart of colored pencils.
+I’m back at Blick Art Materials with a $100 of colored pencils in my cart.

 When you want to give up, you’ve reached the limit of your comfort zone.
 This is the place where you grow.
 Keep pushing.
 But if you need to take a break, art will wait for you until you are ready again.

-This is why we create.
-That moment when you are in the zone.
+This is my favorite thought and feeling as an artist.
+It comes at that moment when you are in the zone.
 Time flies by and every move you make is utter perfection.
-Your materials are cooperating, the birds are chirping outside, you hardly have to think about what you’re doing.
+Your materials are cooperating, the birds are chirping outside, and you hardly have to think about what you’re doing.

 If only that feeling could be bottled.
 If only this is what making art always felt like.